FoHoOV/project-management/README.md

 14. setting custom permissions per user
 15. changing project permissions in project settings page (only owners can change permissions)

+* You can use the backend project independently to create your own clients and interfaces

 # Demo

 You can find the demo at [this](https://project-management-fohoov.vercel.app) url (it might not work for the first few requests (because service will go down after inactivity), but after 1 or 2 minutes it will start working again).